muzooka/api/readme.md

 * `website`: Artist website
 * `about`: About the artist
 * `description`: Description of the artist
+* `facebookUsername`: Artist's username on facebook.
+If artist does not have a username on facebook, artist's numeric facebook ID would be provided.
 * `banner`: Banner image of the artist
 * - `smallUrl`: Small version of the Banner
 * - `mediumUrl`: Medium version of the Banner